casparderksen/packer-kickstart-vagrant/README.md

 This allows development and testing of manifests in the Vagrant box and packaging the final result with Packer.

+## Development box

+This image is based on the Ansible box.
+It contains a Java / Angular / Docker development environment with a number of pulled images.

+An Ansible provisioning run is executed from Packer for configuring the image, using the Ansible code base from the Vagrant development box example configuration.
+This allows development and testing of playbooks in the Vagrant box and packaging the final result with packer.
+The resulting box is suited for offline use (behind the corporate firewall).

 ## Puppet box

 This image is a based on the base box.
 The following software is installed: